The stellar populations of quiescent ultra-diffuse galaxies from optical to mid-infrared spectral energy distribution fitting: Results

 \section{Results}

 Here we present our results on the stellar population properties of the 29 UDGs studied in this work.
 Additionally, in Appendix \ref{sec:appendixB} we report results of SED model fitting without the \textit{WISE} and/or the \textit{Spitzer}-IRAC bands, to investigate the impact of adding these infrared bands in the fitting.
+In Appendix \ref{sec:Appendix_Table}, we report our SED fitting results for the models that do not include dust attenuation.